psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 ```

 *The "projected insurrection" from the headline had been at Thornhill Lees.
 A considerably more significant story around that event started to develop in the second edition of the Leeds Mercury of Saturday, 14th June, 1817.
-It is better known as the uncovering of "Oliver the Spy"; but once again, that is anotehr story for another day.*
+It is better known as the uncovering of "Oliver the Spy"; but once again, that is another story for another day.*

 ```{admonition} Commitments the Castle, June 1817
 :class: dropdown